kagiko/vaultwarden-wiki/Backing-up-your-vault.md

 _**Backup required.**_

-Attachments are the only important data not stored in database tables, mainly because they can be arbitrarily large, and SQL databases generally aren't designed to handle large blobs efficiently.
-This directory won't be present if no [attachments](https://bitwarden.com/help/article/attachments/) have been created.
+[File attachments](https://bitwarden.com/help/article/attachments/) are the only important class of data not stored in database tables, mainly because they can be arbitrarily large, and SQL databases generally aren't designed to handle large blobs efficiently.
+This directory won't be present if no [file attachments] have ever been created.

+### The `sends` dir

+_**Backup optional.**_

+Like regular file attachments, [Send](https://bitwarden.com/help/article/about-send/) file attachments are not stored in database tables.
+(Send text notes are stored in the database, however.)

+Unlike regular attachments, Send attachments are intended to be ephemeral.
+Therefore, you might choose not to back up this directory if you want to minimize the size of your backups.
+On the other hand, if it's more important to maintain proper functionality of existing Sends across a restore, then you should back up this directory.

+This directory won't be present if no Send attachments have ever been created.

 ### The `rsa_key*` files